 Best Lower Back Stretches

 How do you stretch out the lower back?
-Through the practice of yoga.
+One effective option is through the practice of yoga.
 It has been proven that intense stretching and/or yoga can significantly improve chronic lower back pain and even eliminate it.
 A research team lead by Dr. Karen J. Sherman of the Group Health Research Institute in Seattle found that out of 228 participants, those in both the intense stretching group and the yoga group, found better overall results after three months than the control group.
-(6) With this study, we can look to the poses in the yoga practice for guidance on ways to ease our lower back pain.
+(6) The poses from yoga practice can provide excellent guidance on ways to ease our lower back pain.

 Each of these poses targets either the hamstrings, lower back, glutes or a combination those areas.
-For each postures, try to hold the stretch for at least one minute and no more than two.
+For each postures, breathe deeply while you try to hold the stretch for at least one minute and no more than two.

 1. Seated Forward Fold